 1. Sun, moon, and holy scripture.

 The Jewish calendar is lunisolar, just like the Ancient Macedonian, Babylonian, Egyptian, and Chinese calendars.
 Corresponding with all of the lunisolar calendars means that the Jewish calendar is in sync with the natural cycles of the moon and the sun.
 These astronomical phenomena helped determine the length of a day, month, and year.
 For example, days are set by the rotation of the Earth’s axis.
 Months are determined by the revolution of the moon around the Earth, roughly 29 ½ days.
-And years, which are around 365 ¼ days, are how long it takes for our plant to rotate around the sun.
+And years, which are around 365 ¼ days, are how long it takes for our planet to rotate around the sun.

 What’s unique about the Hebrew calendar, however, is that it also contains “a body of complex regulations, exceptions, and mathematical rules,” states Time and Date.
 The calendar “is also designed to satisfy many requirements conveyed in the Jewish Holy Scripture.”